What Is Cognitive Behavioral Therapy?

 What is cognitive behavior therapy (CBT)?

-Cognitive behavioral therapy is a form of psychological treatment that can be an effective treatment for a wide range of mental health conditions and disorders.
+Cognitive behavioral therapy (CBT) is a form of psychological treatment that can be an effective treatment for a wide range of mental health conditions and disorders.

 CBT has been proven beneficial for addressing:

 CBT can also be effective in treating various mental health needs, behavior patterns, emotional difficulties, and challenging situations that may not come with a particular diagnosis.
-CBT therapists focus on ways to change patterns of thinking which, in turn, influence behavior.
+CBT therapists focus on ways to change patterns of thinking, which, in turn, influence behavior.

-During CBT therapy sessions, a healthcare provider typically uses a structured process to help clients quickly become aware of negative or inaccurate thinking patterns and unhelpful behavior, so that they can cope better with emotional challenges and respond more effectively.
-One of the benefits of cognitive therapy is that it can be a short term treatment, as it generally requires fewer sessions than other approaches, and patients usually notice improvement after the first few sessions.
-The evidence for cognitive behavioral therapy is generally strong.
+During CBT therapy sessions, a healthcare provider typically uses a structured process to help clients quickly become aware of negative or inaccurate thinking patterns and unhelpful behavior so that they can cope better with emotional challenges and respond more effectively.
+One of the benefits of cognitive therapy is that it can be a short-term treatment, as it generally requires fewer sessions than other approaches, and patients usually notice improvement after the first few sessions.
+The evidence for cognitive behavioral therapy (CBT) is generally strong.
 Often considered the "gold standard" of therapy today, CBT can create positive effects through its reframing technique, so the client can continue to benefit from CBT techniques beyond the therapy session.

 Is cognitive behavioral therapy (CBT) effective?

-Numerous research studies, clinical trials, and peer-reviewed studies have shown that cognitive behavioral therapy can improve people's function, emotional control, and quality of life.
+Numerous research studies, clinical trials, and peer-reviewed studies have shown that cognitive behavioral therapy (CBT) can improve people's function, emotional control, and quality of life.
 In fact, the cognitive behavioral therapy approach is normally as effective as or more effective than other psychological therapy approaches or psychiatric medications.
 In clinical practice, CBT is typically a prevalent psychological treatment.
 CBT is an evidence-based method used to treat people of all ages to develop helpful ways of thinking while managing negative emotions.
 It's one of the most common forms of psychotherapy and has been used to treat many conditions, including depression, anxiety, Attention Deficit Hyperactivity Disorder, ADHD, and other psychological issues.

 Cognitive-behavior therapy (CBT) may also improve emotional health by helping to reframe negative thinking and self-talk associated with many mental health disorders.
 This treatment plan may employ techniques, such as mindfulness and other forms of coping skills, to address various emotional challenges.
 Whether someone has an eating disorder, a gambling addiction, or faces challenges at work or with family members, one may benefit from therapy sessions with a licensed therapist